jedcrandall/jedcrandall.github.com/courses/cse536spring2024/index.md

 - [Course intro](courseintro.pdf)
 - [UNIX and security basics](unixandsecbasics.pdf)
 - [Scheduling and wait queues](schedandwaitqueues.pdf), and a script for the [demo](sched.sh)
+- The newest version of Werewolves is [here](werewolves-spring24.tgz)

 # Wednesday Readings